My Funded Futures Rules: Rapid, Builder, Flex & Pro

 150K accounts: locks at $154,600, floor becomes $150,100

 This is the part that catches people off guard.
-Open (unrealized) losses are included in the drawdown calculation on both EOD and intraday accounts.
+Open (unrealized) losses are included in the drawdown calculation.
 If your floating P&L pushes your account below the minimum balance, even for a moment, your account is breached.
 You don't need to close the trade for it to count against you.

-Every MFF evaluation carries a 50% consistency rule.
+Every MFF evaluation (except Builder) carries a 50% consistency rule.
 No single trading day's profit can exceed 50% of your total evaluation profits.
+Builder has no consistency rule during evaluation and can be passed in as few as 1 trading day.

 Here's a simple example.
 Your profit target on a 50K account is $3,000.
 You have a great Day 1 and make $2,000.
 That's 67% of $3,000.
 You haven't breached your account, but you can't pass yet.
 You need to keep trading until that $2,000 day represents 50% or less of your total profits.
 That means accumulating at least $2,000 more on other days.